ddprrt/ddprrt.github.io/src/content/_posts/2020-07-28-typescript-react-component-patterns.md

 ## Default props

 Instead of setting default props, like in class-based React, it's easier to set default values to props.
-We mark props with a default value optional (see the question mark operator).
+We mark props with a default value optional (see the question-mark operator).
 The default value makes sure that `name` is never undefined.

 ```typescript
 type LoginMsgProps = {